-Note: In order to utilize the DCC decoding feature, the DCC track signal must be present on pins 4 & 5 of the LCC cable.
+Note: In order to utilize the DCC decoding feature, the Full Scale DCC Interface Signal (as defined in NMRA S-9.1.2) must be present on pins 4 & 5 of the LCC cable.
+This can be the track DCC signal.
 See section 5. for more information on this feature.